somecallmejosh/ux-engineering-portfolio/content/blog/vibe-coding.md

 ---
 You've probably seen the memes:

-> "This component was built entirely on vibes."
+> This component was built entirely on vibes.

-> "Vibe coding my way through production like it's a jazz solo."
+> Vibe coding my way through production like it's a jazz solo.

 But what is vibe coding, really?
 Is it as reckless as it sounds?
 Is it secretly how we all code when no one's watching?
 And... am I doing it too?
 Let's find out together.